tackme31/howmessy/README.md

 - [matkoch/resharper-cognitivecomplexity](https://github.com/matkoch/resharper-cognitivecomplexity)

-And some code was borrowed from the following repositories.
+And some code was borrowed from the following repository.

 - [bert2/microscope: CodeLens extension for Visual Studio that lets you inspect the intermediate language instructions of methods and properties.](https://github.com/bert2/microscope)